Common FAQ Questions: Admissions to the MA in IR Program

-The Graduate School requires that at least one letter be from an academic.
+At least three total letters of recommendation are required with your application.
+The MA Program in international Relations requires that at least two of these letters be from academics.
 Usually, but not always, the best people to get these letters from are academics.
 However, if you have been out of school for a number of years, you may want letters from non-academics, but please remember that they are not always in a good position to tell the MA Admissions Committee what we need to know.

 11. What must I include in my statement of purpose?

 The program is interested in training individuals who wish to make a difference in international affairs either through continued academic study or via the actual practice of international affairs in government, the non-governmental or private sector.
 Please explain in a brief and concise manner how your past studies and work experience relate to a course of study at the graduate level in international relations at NYU.
 You should include how your educational objectives will help you to achieve your future career goals, and should briefly outline where you see yourself 10 years after graduating from NYU.
 Please also explain why you chose to apply to study in the IR Program at NYU and how NYU specifically will help you to advance your personal and professional objectives.

 Yes, a writing sample is required.
 It can be a paper for an undergraduate class or a publication.
 It should demonstrate your ability to analyze a topic insightfully and must be written in English.
 The writing sample should be double-spaced and between 2000 to 3000 words, not including footnotes/endnotes or bibliography.
 Please do not exceed 3000 words.
 A good paper will improve the chances of admission, while those that lack insight or that are poorly written can be quite damaging.